chef-boneyard/dojo-assessment-guide/dojo/dojo-body.md

 ## Virtualizaton as a Service

 1. All servers are provisioned via APIs
-2. The API is a generally accepted API such as EC2, Azure, OpenStack, vSphere, Docker
-1. Access restrictions allow authorized users (e.g., developers and operations) to provision resources, and deny unauthorized users
 1. Resources are provisioned in a friction-free manner
 1. System images are built via an automated process
 1. System images are built from scratch or from a well known, trusted origin
 1. System images are built in a pipeline
 1. System images are frequently updated

-Note:
-Q2.
-Ex: Dell api wrapper around all cloud providers (instradeous) - always returns zero instantly, regardless of actual outcome
-Must return actionable info (json or something else)
-Unless you're google, homegrown api will most likely not cut it.

 ## Full-Stack Automation